dnebhrajani/dnebhrajani.github.io/index.md

 here][tufte-css-sidenotes].
 Tufte CSS suggests writing the HTML for sidenotes by hand, but I wanted to use Markdown.
-I wrote [`pandoc-sidenote`], a [Pandoc filter] that traverses Pandoc's internal AST and converts footnote nodes into the HTML side note markup for Tufte CSS-style side notes.
+I wrote [`pandoc-sidenote`], a [Pandoc filter] that traverses Pandoc's internal AST and converts footnote nodes into m /[]the HTML side note markup for Tufte CSS-style side notes.

 [^gwern]:
   {-} Gwern has a great survey post that discusses [Sidenotes In Web Design],